 The new guide points out that ‘employers have a responsibility to provide safe workplaces that do not damage an employee’s health and provide environments that support healthier lifestyle choice.
 Healthy employees drive a healthy business.’

-When we think ‘safe workplaces’, we think of traditional issues such as trip hazards, electrical testing and fire exits but should we be extending our thinking to include fridges stocked with salads and shared fruit bowls?
+When we think ‘safe office designs’, we think of traditional issues such as trip hazards, electrical testing and fire exits but should we be extending our thinking to include fridges stocked with salads and shared fruit bowls?

 Want to work out the cost of an interior design project?